Splodienyancat/i3WM-backup/README.md

 Then all you need to do is to run ./intall.sh
-This just copies all the configs into your .config folder
+This just copies all the configs into your .config folder This should have been added in way earlier but the install script is not well tested or developed so dont do this on a system that isnt fresh

 	A note for Arch users
 Dont run the install script if your on arch it most likely wont work due to different pathing